|The Universe of Discourse|

 One thing that did occur to me today was that a triple (V3, V4, V5) doesn't necessarily determine a unique graph, and I need to look into that in more detail.
 I'll be taking a plane trip on Sunday and I plan to take the magnet toy with me and continue my investigations on the plane.

-In other news, Iris and I went to my office this evening to drop off some books and pick up some stuff for the trip, including the magnet toy.
-Iris was very excited when she saw the collection of convex deltahedron models on my desk, each in a different color, and wanted to build models just like them.
+In other news, Katara and I went to my office this evening to drop off some books and pick up some stuff for the trip, including the magnet toy.
+Katara was very excited when she saw the collection of convex deltahedron models on my desk, each in a different color, and wanted to build models just like them.
 We got through all of them, except D10, because we ran out of ball bearings.
-By the end Iris was getting pretty good at building the models, although I think she probably wouldn't be able to do it without directions yet.
+By the end Katara was getting pretty good at building the models, although I think she probably wouldn't be able to do it without directions yet.
 I thought it was good work, especially for someone who always skips from 14 to 16 when she counts.

 On the way home in the car, we were talking about how she was getting older and I rhapsodized about how she was learning to do more things, learning to do the old things better, learning to count higher, and so on.
-Iris then suggested that when she is older she might remember to include 15.
+Katara then suggested that when she is older she might remember to include 15.